What is knowledge-centered service (KCS)?

-Knowledge-centered service is the continuous generation of demand driven and self-improving knowledge by many as a by-product of solving customer issues.
+Knowledge-centered service is the continuous generation of demand-driven and self-improving knowledge by many as a by-product of solving customer issues.
 It is a framework for collecting, structuring, reusing, and improving knowledge consistently to leverage it for maximizing support outcomes.
-It mandates that the onus of KM is a collective effort, where the creation and improvement of knowledge are proactively performed across the firm.
+It mandates that the onus of knowledge management is a collective effort, where the creation and improvement of knowledge are proactively performed across the firm.
 As a result, organizations, regardless of size, can expect improvements that will have a snowball effect and spur:

 - A demand-driven and self-improving knowledge base.
 And when everyone contributes to the collective good, a culture of knowledge sharing, not hoarding, is developed

 - Improved customer service workflows leading to better agent efficiency, turnaround time, first contact resolution (FCR), etc.

 - The ability to scale the service organization without breaking a bank or lowering the quality of service interactions

 - And reduced agent onboarding time as they won’t have to be extensively trained for various issues.
 Instead, they could be better instructed to deal with advanced issues

 Check out these five great knowledge management examples to see how brands like Vend and Canva are doing it.

 Knowledge management is about capturing, managing, and maintaining intellectual property throughout the content lifecycle.
 Knowledge-centered support is a philosophy that leverages the KM process to not only drive greater understanding of how an organization is solving knowledge, but to also learn and improve the organization as a result.